World AIDS Day celebrated with a difference

 He appealed to all the NGOs to continue to extend their support, saying that communities contribute to the AIDS response in many different ways.
 Their leadership and advocacy ensure that the response remains relevant and grounded, keeping people at the centre and leaving no one behind, he stated.

-He told the audience that ‘we are all a part of the community and if we want change and make a difference, we should all help each other’.
+He told the audience that ‘we are all a part of the community and if we want to change and make a difference, we should all help each other’.
 He also said that better mobilisation of communities is required to address the barriers and discrimination on people living with HIV.

-Chief Medical Officer Dr. Obangjungla, in her speech on the significance of the day, informed that tremendous work is on to fight against HIV/AIDS and that ART (Anti Retroviral Therapy) is used to treat HIV infected people to help them live longer and healthier life.
+Chief Medical Officer Dr. Obangjungla, in her speech on the significance of the day, informed that tremendous work is on to fight against HIV/AIDS and that ART (Anti Retroviral Therapy) is used to treat HIV infected people to help them live a longer and healthier life.
 She said that observing World AIDS Day shows solidarity with the millions of people living with HIV besides raising global awareness, prevention and treatment.

 World AIDS Day is a reminder to all humanity that the infection is still there, Obangjungla said, adding that communities have played a big role in the fight against HIV/AIDS and will continue to do so.